hilalsaygin/Semi-Autonomous-Robot-Device/README.md

 # Semi-Autonomous Robot Device (RoboDog)

-This repository contains the source code and documentation for a semi-autonomous robotic system developed as a **CSE396 Computer Engineering Project**.
+Contains the source code and documentation for a semi-autonomous robotic system developed as a **CSE396 Computer Engineering Project**.
 The project features a hybrid control system enabling both manual teleoperation and autonomous navigation using AI-driven object detection and Lidar-based mapping.

 ## 👥 Project Members (Group-3)
 * **Rukiye Hilal Sayğın**